opencrvs/documentation/v1.9.0/technology/interoperability/fhir-location-rest-api.md

   offices or health facilities using FHIR.
 ---

-# FHIR Location REST API
+# APIs for system administrators

 ### FHIR Location REST API